Code Inspection: Access to a static member of a type via a derived type

 Also, C# compiler creates call to method using declaring type, so in IL it will in fact be call to base type.
 If you add method with the

-new modifier and same signature to derived type later, code behaviour will not change unless recompiled.
+new modifier and same signature to derived type later, code behaviour won't change unless recompiled.